mukkid/pythonomicon/Session1/genesis.md

 1
 ```

-Those last one or two might be unfamiliar. using two stars (`**`) is the power operator.
+Those last one or two might be unfamiliar.
+Using two stars (`**`) is the power operator.
 That example is saying _"Two to the power of four"_.
 The one after that is probably more unknown.
 The `%` operator
 is called the _Modulus_ operator.
 If you remember back to your youth, airport security was like division: simpler.
 When we did _9 / 4_, we used to say, _"How many times does 4 go into 9?"_.
 Well, 2 times, of course.
 But then what of the remainder?
 Before we learned fractions, we might have just said "9 / 4 is 2 with a remainder of 1".
 Now you might be catching on.
 That remainder is what the _modulus_ operator calculates.
 Go ahead
 and test it out with some other numbers in the REPL to see for yourself.